starlingcrossgte-svg/ECUFlasher-Pro/README.md

 ---

-## Hardware Target
+## Hardware Support Goals

-Primary hardware interface planned:

-Tactrix OpenPort 2.0 (USB OTG)

-Future possibilities:
+The long term goal is to support multiple ECU communication interfaces rather than depending on a single hardware device.

+Planned interface targets include:

+• USB OTG serial devices
-• CAN interfaces
+• CAN adapters
-• Bluetooth adapters
+• Bluetooth OBD hardware
+• Professional interfaces such as Tactrix OpenPort 2.0
-• standalone ECU support
+• Possible standalone ECU communication support

+The project is intended to be modular so communication layers can be adapted to different hardware as development progresses.

 ---